negash/Bank_recommendation_AI_Model/README.md

 This tool accepts a customer name, retrieves the corresponding record, runs the recommendation logic, and returns a structured recommendation response.

-**LLM Interaction Pipeline**
+**4. LLM Interaction Pipeline**

 The system follows a **_Model → Tool → Model_** workflow:

-1. User issues a natural language request to generate a recommendation.
+.
+User issues a natural language request to generate a recommendation.
-2. The LLM identifies when a function call is needed and calls banker_recommendation_tool.
+.
+The LLM identifies when a function call is needed and calls banker_recommendation_tool.
-3. The backend executes the function and returns results.
+.
+The backend executes the function and returns results.
-4. The LLM produces the final formatted recommendation.
+.
+The LLM produces the final formatted recommendation.

 **Example Usage**